 Some people have asked, “Why did you call the blog ‘Only Connect’?”

-Answer: Because there are really two essays that I would ever label as “seminal” in my development as a teacher.
+Answer: Because there are but two essays I would ever label as “seminal” in my development as a teacher.
 The first is William James’ “On a Certain Blindness in Human Beings.”
 James’ recounting of Robert Louis Stevenson’s “The Lantern Bearers” is a brilliant look at our capacity for and the elusive nature of “joy.”
 If you would be an educator, you would do well to read that essay, at least 10 times!

 For a more detailed description of how I see Design as a key point of synthesis for education in America and the world, see the paper I delivered at the Industrial Designers Society of America Education Symposium in 2012.